pkboom/packer/readme.md

 1. Create a snapshot of the EBS root volume
 1. Convert that snapshot to an AMI

-- Here's what it looks like to have Packer choose AWS server to build upon.
-We'll ask Packer to use a filter (using the AWS API) to find the latest Ubuntu 20.04 AMI created by Canonical.
+- We'll ask Packer to use a filter (using the AWS API) to find the latest Ubuntu 20.04 AMI created by Canonical.
+- We tell Packer how base image to use and how to create it (giving it an 8gb EBS drive, for example).
+- We also tell Packer to give the AMI we create some tags to be applied when it is created.
+- Tagging resources is super important in AWS to help search for resources, segment them (e.g. by environment), and for cost allocation and reporting.